eliminmax/eambfc-rs/README.md

 assets are licensed under the Zero-Clause BSD license, a public-domain-equivalent license.

-One test compiles a snipped of brainfuck code taken from the esolangs.org page [brainfuck constants](https://esolangs.org/wiki/Brainfuck_constants).
+One test compiles a snippet of brainfuck code taken from the esolangs.org page [brainfuck constants](https://esolangs.org/wiki/Brainfuck_constants).
 The contents of that page are available under the public-domain-equivalent CC0 license.